zlockewtg/RLinf/docs/source/rst_source/tutorials/communication/collective.rst

 CollectiveGroup and P2P Communication
 -------------------------------------

-A ``CollectiveGroup`` is the core abstraction in RLinf for managing point-to-point communication between two tasks.
+A ``CollectiveGroup`` is the core abstraction in RLinf for managing point-to-point communication between two workers.
 It determines the local rank (0 or 1) from ``group_info`` and **lazily initializes** communication process groups on first use.
-Internally, separate **send** and **receive** process groups are created for both GPU (NCCL) and CPU (Gloo), forming dedicated one-way channels; in a two-task setup, a carefully configured broadcast is equivalent to a send/receive.
+Internally, separate **send** and **receive** process groups are created for both GPU (NCCL) and CPU (Gloo), forming dedicated one-way channels; in a two-worker setup, a carefully configured broadcast is equivalent to a send/receive.
 Initialization uses a TCP rendezvous to coordinate port allocation and synchronization, ensuring both sides are ready.
 Each direction maintains a work queue backed by a dedicated CUDA stream, strictly preserving the order of send/recv operations and preventing message interleaving.